OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/2df-galaxies/index.md

 :align: left
 :alt: Looking at the 2dF edge-on reveals the thin slices of data on opposite sides of the night sky.

 Looking edge-on to the 2dF Galaxies reveals how thin the observational slices are.
-These slices translate to a narrow band in the night sky (see image below).
+These slices translate to a narrow band in the night sky (see image [below](#2df_nightsky.png)).
 :::

-## The telescope
+## The Telescope

 The 2dF instrument was mounted on the 3.9-meter (12.8-foot) Anglo-Australian Telescope (AAT), located 450 km (280 miles) northwest of Sydney.
 The telescope has a two-degree field of view on the sky, enabling large parts of the sky to be observed at one time.
 For each pointing of the telescope, the instrument can acquire up to 400 spectra simultaneously via optical fibers that feed into two spectrographs.
-Each spectrograph sees light that is between 350 nm and 800 nm, spanning the visible spectrum.
+Each spectrograph sees light that is between 350 and 800 nanometers, spanning the visible spectrum.

 :::{figure} 2df+tully.png